justinlee0777/popularthoughts/src/data/articles/album-of-2024.md

 rating: 5
 ---

+update (02/03/25):

+Entries have been added for [Rosie Tucker](#utopia-now) and [James Blackshaw](#unravelling-in-your-hands).

+For this re-review, I went through [NPR's list](https://www.npr.org/2024/12/02/g-s1-34684/best-albums-2024), [Bandcamp's](https://daily.bandcamp.com/best-of-2024) and [Ann Powers'](https://www.npr.org/2024/12/20/nx-s1-5235368/ann-powers-favorite-albums-of-2024).
+I sadly did not have the energy to go through niche genres like jazz; [Brooklyn Vegan's](https://www.brooklynvegan.com/our-favorite-metal-albums-of-2024/) looked interesting.

+The listening process for these end-of-the-year stragglers different from my usual year-round process.
+Throughout the year, I let albums sit for a while.
+At the end of the year, I literally shotgun through them, arbitrarily deciding when I'm done.
+Because I know ahead of time how bad the decision-making process is, it's easier to just leave albums behind.
+I basically know that tasting so many records at once will ruin the taste of each individual one.
+It's such fucked-up thinking, in hindsight, but I only have so much time.

+But the process has its perks.
+I think I would have ignored "Imaginal Disk" in the second pass if I didn't have to directly confront how unique it was, among its competitors.
+I would have said, "Oh great, more of Magdalena Bay's precious shtick."
+But after listening to a lot of albums that didn't draw my attention, its preciousness _is_ interesting, and says more about me than it does about the music.

+Perhaps my perspective has changed from the confusion and general fart that was 2024, but annoying is _good_.
+We're at a new place in history, and the more obnoxious a genre of music is the more it likely reflects someone's actual feelings about the world we live in, thus pointing to where new veins of expression lie.

+As awkward as the analogies of "Imaginal Disk" are, Mica Tenenbaum is still constructing new ideas in today's weird fucked-up digital environment.
+It's _something_.

+Thus I'm somewhat inclined to move Bladee's "Cold Vision" up, but...nah.
+I'm still mad "Crest" is my best album of 2022 and will likely stay that way until I die.
+(It was really validating seeing Bladee work with Charli XCX.
+That's also a sheer "how did that happen?" moment.)

+In a startling contrast, I have no desire to write about Mannequin's Pussy "I Got Heaven".
+This seems like the type of album I _should_ like, but ... and it's weird to say this ... it lacks _danger_.
+I can't put my finger on it, but it's a reminder that the _music_, above all, is important.
+To put it quaintly, the music needs to fuck me up.
+You can't just play fast.
+Like, Black Flag can play fast, because Henry Rollins is charismatic as hell and is _screaming_ constantly.
+And even then, Black Flag thought that shit got old fast with the latter half of "My War", which is super underrated.
+Which is in stark contrast to Rosie Tucker's "Utopia Now!", which is an album I would _normally_ ignore if she hadn't said "I hope no one had to piss in a bottle at work / to get me the thing I ordered on the internet", which is a fucking crazy and great line.

+---

-As always, I'm going to review the end-of lists of publications (ex. search "best albums of the year") and update this list, but there's a caveat this time.
+As always, <s>I'm going to review the end-of lists of publications (ex. search "best albums of the year") and update this list,</s> but there's a caveat this time.

 It's a given that every year is accompanied by different tastes in music.
 People hardly stay the same, though, if they do, then the ground beneath them certainly does not stay still.
 There will always be solid foundations to my tastes in music, but I'm unlikely to be seized by the same concept or song every year.

 This year, the whole "talk about a song a week" thing burned me out from a lot of music.
 I found I didn't listen as much as I used to, probably because the act of listening to music reminded me I had to write.
 Besides the pressure of the deadline, the songs I listened to - and I listened to them over and over in an attempt to understand why I loved them - stole all the oxygen from other songs because they're earth-shatteringly good songs.
 This doesn't help one of the requirements of this list: I only write about albums I _want to write about_.
-There are albums I like, but I can't think of anything to write about.
-I might recover after December from the song-of-the-week burnout, and _then_ earnestly review and re-review 2024 in January before truly getting to the final edition of this write-up.
+There are albums I like, but I can't think of anything to write about. <s>I might recover after December from the song-of-the-week burnout, and _then_ earnestly review and re-review 2024 in January before truly getting to the final edition of this write-up.</s>

 It wasn't a bad year, but there were less "what is this?" moments as there were in 2022 and 2023.
 That being said, as I collected the songs for this article, I found there were more exceedingly strong albums than the other years.
 Interesting data.
 Don't know what to make of it.